botify-hq/developers-docs/api_docs/markdowns/api/analysis/aggregate-urls.md

 ## Example: Aggregation on filtered dataset

-The following example of [[BQLAggsQuery;bql#urlsaggsquery]] computes the number of compliant URLs and their average response time.
+The following example of [[BQLAggsQuery;bql-aggs-query]] computes the number of compliant URLs and their average response time.

 ### Request
 ```JSON